 instruments.
 Each session also includes an age-appropriate craft.
 The Tuesday program is repeated on Thursday in the same week.
 This program is geared toward 2 to 5 year-olds, but is designed for families - older and younger children are welcome.
 Call 609-265-5858 to register.
 MORE INFO

-Enjoy end of summer evenings and autumn's arrival.
-Come on out for a brisk hike in nature and enjoy the camaraderie.
+Come out for a brisk weekly hike in nature and enjoy the camaraderie.
 We will enjoy the views week to week as the natural world starts out at peak and gently surrenders to cool evenings and prepares for winter's slumber.
 There is no charge for this program, but donations and membership are encouraged.
 Please call us to pre-register.

 Join Certified Yoga Instructor Christine Black for yoga at the Nature Center.
-Take an hour for yourself to connect with the beautiful outdoors when the weather allows.
+Take an hour for yourself every Thursday to connect with the beautiful outdoors when the weather allows.

 $10 for RNC Members / $12 for non-members